The Making of

 Di returned to regional Western Australia in 2018 to create an additional and retrospective artwork.
 With some time having passed, it was an opportunity to take another look at Frank and his story.
 Di commenced the new artwork, Just Before Dawn, live before a crowd at the inaugural Wind on Water Festival in Geraldton.
 While the original artworks are quite literal, Just Before Dawn has darker tones with a burst of colour that represents the care but also tension between Frank and his father.

 North Midlands Project would like to thank Di for the passion, enthusiasm and dedication she gave to this project.
-You can find out more about Di and see many samples of her work at www.ditaylor.com.au and on Facebook, Instragram and YouTube.
+You can find out more about Di and see many examples of her work at www.ditaylor.com.au and on Facebook, Instragram and YouTube.

 Delys Fraser has lived in Perenjori since she was a young child and works as an Aboriginal Liaison Officer with the WA Country Health Service.
 After many years of fascination with her ancestors' culture, she began learning the art of Aboriginal dot painting in 2008.
 Delys sold her first artwork in 2013 and now regularly gives works to the Sisters of the Good Samaritan, which are sold to assist Aboriginal students boarding at Nagle College in Geraldton and in support of flood and fire victims around Australia.